 After I feel the potential client has enough knowledge on what owning a Cane Corso involves, we discuss what other factors are important for raising a healthy and happy Corso that will become a beloved member of their family.
 Another important requirement is space.
 Yard space or room for the dog to exercise both physically and mentally is key.
 Cane Corsos are owner driven.
 That means they crave time with their owners and want to please!
 It is important to understand the Cane Corso’s extreme intelligence and that a bored dog is a bad dog.
 Time for the dog is crucial.

 Once approved for potential puppy placement, clients are invited to my farm to meet and interact with our dogs of all ages in person.
 We want to ensure potential clients, new to the breed, truly understand the pure power and size of the dogs.
 This is one of the most important steps in the puppy adoption process.
 We do our absolute best to ensure that our Cane Corso puppies are going to their forever homes.
 These puppies grow up to be strong, sizable dogs that require their owner’s commitment to giving them the time and attention needed to keep them mentally engaged and physically happy.

-Once we feel confident that they are prepared to take on the commitment of raising a Cane Corso puppy I will invite them to fill out a Puppy Agreement, along with make their deposit on the puppy, that will be placed one file until the litter is ready for adoption.
+Once we feel confident that they are prepared to take on the commitment of raising a Cane Corso puppy I will invite them to fill out a puppy agreement, along with make their deposit on the puppy, that will be placed on file until the litter is ready for adoption.
 With the high demand for our puppies and our thorough adoption approval process, we recommend applying and making a deposit prior to the delivery of the litter.
 As the litter reaches five weeks of age, approved clients will then be allowed to choose their puppy in the order of the deposits received.
 The puppies will be ready for placement at eight weeks of age.